hyperledger-labs/hyperledger-labs.github.io/labs/agora.md

 is retained here.

 # Initial Committers
-_Enter the Github IDs for the set of initial committers._
 - https://github.com/mikelodder7

 # Sponsor
-_Provide the name of your sponsor.
-A sponsor is optional, but the sponsor must be a maintainer of one of the Hyperledger projects, a TOC member, or a WG chair.
-Read about sponsors' duty in [Section 3, Labs proposal](./index.md#process-to-propose-a-new-lab)._
 - Stephen Curran - https://github.com/swcurran

 # Pre-existing repository
-_If you currently have a Github repository that you wish to transfer to the Hyperledger Labs organization, please provide a link here. **NOTE: Please refer to the README for additional information on existing repositories.**_
 - https://github.com/mikelodder7/blsful
 - https://github.com/mikelodder7/gennaro-dkg
 - https://github.com/mikelodder7/unknown_order